 Super G is a speed event where each athlete completes one run down the course with their finish time determining the final order based on ascending time.
 The course is longer than slalom and giant slalom.

-Start lists for Super G will be available online a week prior to the event.
+Start lists for Super G are now available

 In Slalmon, each athlete competes two runs on the same day on different courses.
 Times from the two runs are added together to determine the final order based on ascending total time.
 It is a technical event over a shorter course than other Alpine events but with a high number of gates that the athlete must negotiate.